SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 ![connectoroperation](img/connectoroperation.png "connectoroperation")

 Positive
-: Note: The Create Queue and Topic Subscription option means that Boomi will create the queue and subscription for you behind the scenes
+: Note: The `Create Queue and Topic Subscription` option means that the Solace connector will create the queue and subscription for you behind the scenes

-👉 Click on the Import Button in the Upper Left.
+👉 Click on the Import Button in the Upper Right.
 Select your atom and the Solace connection that you just created, then click on Next.

 Boomi grabs the events available to you from the Event Portal, and lists them in a drop down box
 ![eventlist](img/eventlist.png "eventlist")